clarklindev/nextjs-stephen-grider-complete-developers-guide-07-08-09-10-discuss-auth-db-memoization-search/README.md

 ```

 ## 66. The Theory Behind OAuth
-- set up the `app/api/auth[...nextauth]/route.ts` file to handle the request between Githubs Servers and ours
+- set up the `app/api/auth/[...nextauth]/route.ts` file to handle the request between Githubs Servers and ours
+  - NOTE: [...nextauth] means catch all route in nextjs
 - `route.ts` file inside app/ is special in that you can export `GET` and `POST` functions (implement API handlers inside Nextjs app)
 - we usually use actionhandlers within our own apps.
 - we would use route.ts to create GET and POST for outside servers to access our app automatically (eg. github server)